clinplayer/Point2Skeleton/README.md

 <a>
     <img src="doc/skeletal_mesh.jpg" width="70% height="70%"/>
 </a>

+We introduce a generalized skeletal representation, called skeletal mesh.
+Several good properties of the skeletal mesh make it a useful representation for shape analysis:

 - **Recoverability** The skeletal mesh can be considered as a complete shape descriptor, which means it can reconstruct the shape of the original domain.